Ptychography-4-0/LiveWDD/README.md

-# Live Reconstruction of Wigner Distribution Deconvolution
+# Live Reconstruction using Wigner Distribution Deconvolution
 This repository contains a reformulation of Wigner Distribution Deconvolution (WDD) for live reconstruction and scripts to reproduce the results in the related paper.